confetti-framework/docs/errors.md

 ## Panic And Return Errors

-In other languages you throw an error (or exception).
+In other languages you throw an error (or error).
 If the caller wants to do something based on that error, then you have to catch the error.
 This is very different with Go.
 The idea is that the caller is made responsible for what to do with the error.
 The error is passed on until you can do something with it.
 If you want to stop the process and just fire the error, you can use `panic`.

 ### Return Errors